ronenlazowski/weatherdash/README.md

 - Customizable and responsive dashboard design.
 - Weather data refreshes every 1 hour (configurable).
 - Real-time updates with a responsive design and animations.
+- Basic rate limiting to prevent spammy refreshes and city changes.
+- Predefined list of cities ensures reliable and secure updates.

 ## Requirements
 - **Hardware:**